RC4 is a stream cipher and variable length key algorithm. This algorithm encrypts one byte at a time (or larger units on a time).

 In September 2015, Microsoft announced the end of using RC4 in Microsoft edge and internet explorer 11.

-This video gives clear example of RC4 algorithm
+This video gives a clear example of RC4 algorithm

 - Computer Network | RC5 Encryption Algorithm